 I’ve only been to visit Edinburgh once, to stay with friends, but I really loved my trip there and I’d definitely want to go back.
 Edinburgh is supposed to be amazing at Christmas but any kind of trip around that time is usually overshadowed by visiting my sister’s family for actual Christmas, in Dublin.
 We did talk this year about going somewhere in the UK but decided against it so maybe Edinburgh Christmas 2019 will be a thing.
 And then Cardiff 2020.
 Etc etc.

 If I WAS planning a cool trip to Edinburgh, I’d definitely fill it with loads of unusual stuff to do.
 I’ve never really thought of Scotland as being the most hipster of locations but in the capital, there are lots of unusual, cool and Instagrammable things to do.
-If you’re looking for somewhere lovely to stay while you’re there, why not give serviced apartments a go?
+Accommodation in Edinburgh is plentiful, from hotels to AirBnBs, or why not give serviced apartments a go?
 Staying in serviced apartments in Edinburgh gives you lots of flexibility, plus everything you need to make you feel right at home after a fun day of exploring the city.

 So, as the kids say on YouTube, let’s dive right into it.